travigd/documentation/dotnet-api/connecting-to-a-server.md

 ## URIs

-The new Create methods support passing of a URI to the connection as opposed to passing IPEndPoints.
+The create methods support passing of a URI to the connection as opposed to passing `IPEndPoints`.
 This URI should be in the format of:

-- Single Node `tcp://user:password@myserver:11234`
+-   **Single Node**: `tcp://user:password@myserver:11234`
-- Cluster `discover://user:password@myserver:1234`
+-   **Cluster**: `discover://user:password@myserver:1234`

 Where the port number points to the TCP port of the Event Store instance (1113 by default) or points to the manager gossip port for discovery purposes.

 With the URI based mechanism you can pass a domain name and the client will resolve it.

 <span class="note">
-The client currently does a blocking DNS call for single node.
-If you are worried about blocking DNS due to network issues etc you should resolve the DNS yourself and pass in an IP address.
+The client performs a blocking DNS call for single node.
+If you are worried about blocking DNS due to network issues etc., you should resolve the DNS yourself and pass in an IP address.
 </span>

 ## Customising Connection Settings

 ### Connection String

-Many of the overloads accept a connection string that can be used to control settings of the connection.
-A benefit to having these as a connection string as opposed to with the fluent API is that they can be changed easily between environments without recompiling (say single node in `dev` and a cluster in `production`).
+Many of the overloads accept a connection string that you can use to control settings of the connection.
+A benefit to having these as a connection string instead of using the fluent API is that you can change them between environments without recompiling (say single node in `dev` and a cluster in `production`).

 The connection string format should look familiar to those who have used connection strings in the past.
-It is made up of a series of key/value pairs Key = Value separated by semicolons.
+It consists of a series of key/value pairs Key = Value separated by semicolons.

-The following values can be set using the connection string.
+You can set the following values using the connection string.

 <table>
     <thead>